acmbpdc/coding-bootcamp/README.md

 This is the repository for the **Coding Bootcamp** programming workshop organized by [ACM](https://github.com/acmbpdc)

+## Overview

+This bootcamp is intended to provide the audience with a foundation in using some important tools in the industry.

 ## Navigation

 The following is a list of topics that will be covered over the course of this bootcamp :